alphagov/forms/design/features/file-upload/README.md

 So it would be beneficial to develop a standard pattern for helping users to upload files that could be applied across all forms created with GOV.UK Forms.

-Explore how we could support save and return, so that users can come back to a form if they don’t have access to evidence at hand.
+We also want to explore how we could support save and return, so that users can come back to a form if they don’t have access to evidence at hand.